Garvit-7/TSP_Using_GeneticAlgorithms/README.md

 ## Project Structure

-The repository is structured as follows:
+The repository is structured as follows,inside the `Travelling Sales person problem` Directory:-
-Inside the Genetic algorithm Solution Directory:-
 1. `index.html`: This is the main HTML file that contains the visualization of the TSP solution.
 It uses web technologies like HTML, CSS, and JavaScript to render the solution graphically.
 2. `ga.js`: This file contains the implementation of the genetic algorithm for solving the TSP.
 It defines the genetic operators such as selection, crossover, and mutation.
 3. `sketch.js`: This file defines the set of cities and their coordinates.
 You can modify this file to change the problem instance.